Building A Love Relationship

 And when you choose goodwill, good feelings often follow.
 When you choose ill will, bad feelings can linger for a long, long time!

 For more information about healing a love relationship through Skills of Loving, you can reach Jon Terrell through the form below.
-He leads retreats and offers couple and individual counseling sessions in Northampton, Massachusetts (serving the Pioneer Valley), California, the Catskills and New York City.

 Go from Building a Love Relationship to Loving Skills